Topics: Our overall goal is to increase knowledge in the following areas:

 - TLG's nationally recognized intervention model

 Audience: In addition to parents, grandparents, family members and advocates, our professional audiences include: attorneys, occupational therapists, physical therapists, early childhood and early intervention practitioners, public health nurses, childbirth educators, perinatal workers, primary and secondary school counselors and teachers, child protective service workers, independent living workers, adoption workers, judges, obstetricians, pediatricians, mental health practitioners, and student trainees in these professional fields.
-TLG staff has conducted trainings and presentations in most of the 50 U.S. states as well as several dozen countries in Europe, Asia, Latin America, South America, the Middle East, Africa, and Australia.
+TLG staff has conducted trainings and presentations in all 50 U.S. states as well as 50 countries in Europe, Asia, Latin America, South America, the Middle East, Africa, and Australia.
 TLG has also hosted two international conferences on Parenting with a Disability.